 Gallstones form in the gallbladder.
 They can block the bile duct and cause abdominal pain.

-The following factors increase a person’s risk of gallstones:
+The following factors increase a person’s

 - fasting for extended periods

 - quick weight loss

 - pre-existing gallstones

 Of the three macronutrients, which are fat, protein, and carbohydrates, fat is the highest in calories.